wpilibsuite/frc-docs/source/docs/software/commandbased/command-compositions.rst

 As a rule, command compositions require all subsystems their components require, may run when disabled if all their component set ``runsWhenDisabled`` as ``true``, and are ``kCancelIncoming`` if all their components are ``kCancelIncoming`` as well.

 Command instances that have been passed to a command composition cannot be independently scheduled or passed to a second command composition.
 Attempting to do so will throw an exception and crash the user program.
-This is because composition members are run through their encapsulating command composition, and errors could occur if those same command instances were independently scheduled at the same time as the group - the command would be being run from multiple places at once, and thus could end up with inconsistent internal state, causing unexpected and hard-to-diagnose behavior.
+This is because composition members are run through their encapsulating command composition, and errors could occur if those same command instances were independently scheduled at the same time as the composition - the command would be being run from multiple places at once, and thus could end up with inconsistent internal state, causing unexpected and hard-to-diagnose behavior.
 The C++ command-based library uses ``CommandPtr``, a class with move-only semantics, so this type of mistake is easier to avoid.

 Composition Types
 -----------------